amurrayeb/XCSoar-Kobo-Build-old/README.md

 * change into build directory

+* edit buildsetup.sh to put the correct paths in!

 * run buildsetup.sh, which will configure this and start a build.
+* to restart you can just run the last commands from the buildsetup.sh script

 *  Output for all the libraries will go into the /usr/arm-none-linux-gnueabi/[lib|include] directories